cyberomin/cyberomin.github.io/_posts/2016-08-02-socialmdeia-rules-of-engagement.markdown

 The normal educated person is expected to think things through and make an informed decision.
 Afterall, education is the training of the mind.
 But it seems these days, we have suspended that part of our existence.
 Any sensational news travels faster than the speed of light without any confirmation.
 I mean you have witnessed this.
 Let me re-juggle your memory; remember the Ebola and salt solution.
 Even doctors were sending and forwarding that message.

 The wisdom of what I am writing about is simple.
-To put it succinctly, it goes thus
-###:Be careful when you are on the net.
+To put it succinctly, it goes thus <h4>:Be careful when you are on the net.
 Things can be tracked and most importantly; the internet does not forget.
-It remembers and some things can embarrass you at moments you least expect.
+It remembers and some things can embarrass you at moments you least expect.</h4>

 There are etiquettes on social media; written or unwritten.
 There are some trends I have found and I want to say a thing or two about them.
 Here are tips on some that I have thought of….